The Twilight Zone: Syndication

 Most episodes continue to be broadcast in syndication.
 After the cancellation of the series, Serling sold his rights to CBS, unaware of what the future would hold in syndication, and the royalties he would have gained.

 Episodes are broadcast nationally on the Syfy channel in the United States.
 They are regularly shown in late-night slots and in marathons aired typically every year on New Year's Eve and Day and the Fourth of July.
 Syfy broadcasts are often re-cut to feature more commercials during the time slot, in order to meet the 22 or 44-minute maximum episode runtime.

 The Twilight Zone airs Sundays at 12:30 am and Monday-Friday at 11 pm on MeTV.

 Originally, there were five episodes not included in the syndication package.
-Three of those ("Sounds and Silences", "Miniature", and "A Short Drink From a Certain Fountain") were involved in copyright infringement lawsuits.
-The other two, which have never been in syndication (both from season five), are "An Occurrence at Owl Creek Bridge" (a French short film, aired twice per agreement with the filmmakers) and "The Encounter" (which was pulled after its initial showing, due to the racial overtones).
+Three of those, "Sounds and Silences", "Miniature", and "A Short Drink From a Certain Fountain", were involved in copyright infringement lawsuits.
+The other two, which have never been in syndication, both from season five, are "An Occurrence at Owl Creek Bridge", a French short film, aired twice per agreement with the filmmakers, and "The Encounter", which was pulled after its initial showing, due to the racial overtones.
 "The Encounter" has since aired on Syfy for the first time in 2016.

 Home media

 The Twilight Zone was released on Region 1 DVD for the first time by Image Entertainment.
 All of the releases feature uncut episodes.
-The season releases (The Definitive Collection and Blu-rays) also include the radio dramas and the "Next Week" promos (some of the promos on the season DVDs are audio only).
-The various releases include:
+The season releases, The Definitive Collection and Blu-rays, include the radio dramas and the "Next Week" promos.
+Some of the promos on the season DVDs are audio only.
+The releases include: